 The Most Mouth-Watering Taco in Every State

-Ah, tacos.
-The Mexican staple has become a worldwide sensation with countless gastronomic iterations studding our 50 states alone.
+Tacos have become a worldwide sensation with countless gastronomic iterations studding our 50 states alone.
 To help us find the absolute best tacos in our country, we consulted our friends at Yelp.
-Yelp identified businesses in the restaurant and food categories with a significant number of reviews mentioning the keyword “taco,” and then ranked those spots using a number of factors, including the total volume and ratings of reviews mentioning that keyword.

 Salivating yet?
 Put away the utensils and grab an extra stack of napkins before you head to the go-to best taco in every state.